-- Distribution of 1 million teaching prevention materials (stickers, magnets, brochures, DVDs, posters) for every child enrolled in a preschool or child care center and to all pediatrician offices and health clinics in the area.
+- Distribution of more than 865,000 teaching and prevention materials (stickers, magnets, brochures, DVDs, posters) for every child enrolled in a preschool or child care center and to all pediatrician offices and health clinics in the area.
 Materials are also distributed through hospitals, health fairs, fire departments, community and church groups school nurses, and classes for babysitters and new parents.

 - Media-based programs (press releases, interviews, public service announcements, radio and TV appearances).

-- The Poison Post, National Capital Poison Center's eNewsletter, delivery updates on poisoning hazards to 36,000 subscribers.
+- The Poison Post®, National Capital Poison Center's eNewsletter, delivery updates on poisoning hazards to 35,000 subscribers.